Why sustainability should be part of your purpose

-Increasingly, the most successful businesses are driven by a purpose.
-Putting sustainability at the heart of that purpose can result in multiple benefits.
+Increasingly, the most successful businesses are driven by a purpose, putting sustainability at the heart of that purpose, and enjoying multiple benefits.
 Here’s why.

 Purpose has long been important for the world’s biggest companies.
 The ‘fit for purpose’ report looks at brands that have hardwired their purpose into their communications, performance, and behaviours.
 It states that to be truly effective, purpose “should highlight what is uniquely special about an organisation.
 Ideally this should be a combination of what they’re good at, what they’re passionate about and what the world needs.”